 The first part of preparation is equipping yourself with the right knowledge.

-1. Get an SEO factor audit to find out where your site and your pages may have deficiencies.
+- Get an SEO factor audit to find out where your entire site and your pages may have deficiencies.

-4. Rinse and repeat on fixes until the page is fully “tuned” with the top ranking pages.
+- Rinse and repeat on fixes until the page’s content is fully tuned for SEO with other top-ranking pages.

 However, people lap up any news of Google updates, which makes them a very attractive clickbait.